Ajax

 Adobe AIR on Linux: Pre-Beta Testers Needed

 Adobe AIR is a cross-operating system runtime for deliverying rich Internet applications on the desktop.
 Developers using Flex, Flash, HTML, JavaScript, and Ajax can easily build applications for the desktop using Adobe AIR.
 As of today there have only been releases of Adobe AIR for Windows and Mac but Adobe is committed to also delivering a version for Linux.
 This is great news for developers like me who use Linux as their primary desktop operating system.
+The Adobe AIR team is now in the phase of development where they need a handful of additional testers to begin testing initial builds of AIR on Linux.
+If you are interested please answer the questions below in an email to helptesterairlinux at adobe dot com.

 What is a Rich Internet Application?

 The more software experiences become like the natural world the more users are pleased with those experiences.
 One of the most powerful, understandable, and universal concepts in computing is the idea of a desktop containing files and folders.
 Users embraced this metaphor in their software because it modeled their natural world experience.
-There is a paradigm shift underway.
-In this shift, developers are creating user interfaces which more closely model the natural world.

 Census RIA Benchmark Updated with GZip and Laszlo